 Note one big difference though.
 Solving for the business value is a direct calculation.
 Just plug in the earnings forecast and the discount rate and crunch your business value number.

-In contrast, figuring out the discount rate given the present value of the company’s equity is a sequence of guesses.
+On the other hand, figuring out the discount rate given the present value of the company’s equity follows a sequence of guesses.
 In math language, you need to run a search for the discount rate that makes the DCF equation true.